tmds/Tmds.DBus/README.md

 ## Methods

 A D-Bus method is modeled by a method in the .NET interface.
 The method must to return `Task` for methods without a return value and `Task<T>` for methods with a return value.
 Following async naming conventions, we add `Async` to the method name.
 In case a method has multiple out-arguments, these must be combined in a struct/class as public fields or a C# 7 tuple.
-The input arguments of the D-Bus method are combined with a final `CancellationToken` parameter.
+The input arguments of the D-Bus method are the method parameters.

 ```
 [DBusInterface("org.mpris.MediaPlayer2.TrackList")]